2025-ilaria/project-/llm-prompts.md

 They both provided the correct ID for Teatro Massimo.

-## 7️⃣ Missing information: architectural description
+## 7️⃣ Missing information: Architectural description

 We decided to write under the property **`l0:description`** some architectural information; we started by asking both ChatGpt and Gemini some architectural information about Teatro Massimo di Palermo, using the **zero-shot prompting technique**: